 Off-campus clinical experiences:

-Local High Schools – Sophomore athletic training students will be assigned to a preceptor for a 3-week off-campus clinical assignment at one of the local high schools.
+Local High Schools – Sophomore athletic training students will be assigned to a preceptor for a fieldwork assignment at one of the local high schools.
 Students are responsible for providing their own transportation to the off-campus clinical sites.

-St. Joseph’s College & Wabash College– Junior athletic training students will be assigned to a preceptor for a 3-week off-campus clinical assignment at St. Joseph’s College or Wabash College.
+Small College– Junior athletic training students will be assigned to a preceptor for a fieldwork assignment at Wabash College.
 Students are responsible for providing their own transportation to the off-campus clinical sites.

-In each case, every effort will be made to accommodate those students who don’t have their own transportation and no grade will suffer due to the student not having their own transportation or not being able to drive.
+In each case, every effort will be made to accommodate those students who don't have their own transportation.

 Pre-season camp (football, soccer, volleyball):

-As part of an orientation program, our new athletic training students are required, as part of HK 201, Clinical Practice in Athletic Training-Assist, to come to campus prior to the beginning of their sophomore year to join the senior athletic training students assigned to preceptors working with football, volleyball, or soccer for pre-season camps.
-We believe this experience to be a valuable opportunity for the students to learn the practices and procedures of the athletic training facilities.
-It includes in-service instruction/review of first aid/CPR skills, instruction concerning the various stations that make up the Purdue University Pre-Participation physical examination, orientation to the procedures related to the safety practices of the athletic training room, and other instruction that prepares them to succeed in the clinical education component of the program.
+As part of our program, athletic training students are required, to come to campus prior to the beginning of the academic year to start their fieldwork We believe this experience to be a valuable opportunity for the students to learn the practices and procedures of the athletic training facilities.
 While at the pre-season camps, the athletic training students are provided housing and meals at no cost to them.